Calvin Murphy

-Calvin Jerome Murphy (born May 9, 1948) is an American former professional basketball player who after a prolific collegiate career at Niagara, where he averaged 33.1 points per game over his three years, played in the National Basketball Association as a guard for the San Diego/Houston Rockets from 1970 to 1983.
-He is a currently a member of the Houston Rockets' AT&T SportsNet TV broadcast team.
+Calvin Jerome Murphy (born May 9, 1948) is an American former professional basketball player who after a prolific collegiate career at Niagara University, where he averaged 33.1 points per game over his three years, played in the National Basketball Association as a guard for the San Diego/Houston Rockets from 1970 to 1983.
+He is currently a member of the Houston Rockets' Space City Home Network broadcast team.
 Standing at a height of 5 ft 9 in, Murphy has the distinction of being the shortest NBA player inducted into the Naismith Memorial Basketball Hall of Fame, and to play in an NBA All-Star Game (the latter since tied by Isaiah Thomas in 2016).

 Early years

 Before basketball, Calvin Murphy was a world-class baton twirler.
 He says he was "bullied into it" as his mother and all six of her sisters were twirlers.
 As an 8th grader, in 1963, he won a national championship in baton twirling.
 His reputation as a twirler earned him invitations to perform at major sporting events and the 1964 New York World's Fair.
 In 1977, at the height of his basketball career in Houston, Murphy won the Texas State Men's Twirling Championship.

 He played basketball for Norwalk High School, where he was All-State three times and All-America twice.
 He is a member of the Connecticut Coaches Association Hall of Fame and a Connecticut Sportswriters Gold Key Award winner.
 Norwalk High School's address is now 23 Calvin Murphy Rd. in his honor.